 Threats.
-Policies, and Assumptions Summary Objectives and rationale OE.USER.AUTHENTICATED establishes alternative (remote) means for user identification and authentication as the basis for authorization P.USER.AUTHORIZATION Users will be authorized to use the TOE O.USER.AUTHORIZED establishes user identification and authentication as the basis for authorization to use the TOE OE.USER.AUTHORIZED establishes responsibility of the TOE Owner to appropriately grant authorization OE.USER.AUTHENTICATED establishes alternative (remote) means for user identification and authentication as the basis for authorization to use the TOE P.AUDIT.LOGGING An audit trail of TOE use and security-relevant events will be created, maintained, protected, and O.AUDIT.LOGGED creates and maintains a log of TOE use and security-relevant events, and prevents unauthorized disclosure or alteration reviewed.
-O.AUDIT.STORAGE.PROTECTED protects internal audit records from unauthorized access, deletion and modifications OE.AUDIT.STORAGE.PROTECTE D protects exported audit records from unauthorized access, deletion and modifications OE.AUDIT.ACCESS.AUTHORIZE D establishes responsibility of, the TOE Owner to provide appropriate access to exported audit records P.INTERFACE.MANAGEMENT Operation of external interfaces will be controlled by the TOE and its IT environment.
+Policies, and Assumptions Summary Objectives and rationale OE.USER.AUTHENTICATED establishes alternative (remote) means for user identification and authentication as the basis for authorization P.USER.AUTHORIZATION Users will be authorized to use the TOE O.USER.AUTHORIZED establishes user identification and authentication as the basis for authorization to use the TOE OE.USER.AUTHORIZED establishes responsibility of the TOE Owner to appropriately grant authorization OE.USER.AUTHENTICATED establishes alternative (remote) means for user identification and authentication as the basis for authorization to use the TOE P.AUDIT.LOGGING An audit trail of TOE use and security-relevant events will be created, maintained, protected, and reviewed.
+O.AUDIT.LOGGED creates and maintains a log of TOE use and security-relevant events, and prevents unauthorized disclosure or alteration O.AUDIT.STORAGE.PROTECTED protects internal audit records from unauthorized access, deletion and modifications OE.AUDIT.STORAGE.PROTECTE D protects exported audit records from unauthorized access, deletion and modifications OE.AUDIT.ACCESS.AUTHORIZE D establishes responsibility of, the TOE Owner to provide appropriate access to exported audit records OE.AUDIT.REVIEWED establishes responsibility of the TOE Owner to ensure that audit logs are appropriately reviewed P.INTERFACE.MANAGEMENT Operation of external interfaces will be controlled by the TOE and its IT environment.
 O.INTERFACE.MANAGED manages the operation of external interfaces in accordance with security policies